Teaching Reading in the Early Years

 This one-day course is designed by experts in Early Years reading provision and develops subject knowledge in how to ensure progress in reading through the development of knowledge, skills, attitudes and experience necessary in learning to read.
 Particular attention will be given to choosing and using high-quality children’s literature to support the needs and interests of children and to support a variety of reading practices which and proven to develop children's word recognition, fluency and comprehension, and which foster reading for pleasure across the Early Years Foundation Stage.

 This course is one of four Teaching Reading courses tailored to the needs of children in Nursery to Year 6, meaning teachers can undertake one course on its own or attend all four courses to embed consistency of practice throughout their school.

 What you will learn:

-As well as research-led insights from experts in Early Years provision, all participants will receive two high-quality texts and planning notes to help implement the day’s training immediately in classrooms.
+As well as a full day training and lunch, all participants will receive two high-quality children's books and planning notes to help put the strategies from the course into practice in the classroom.